Jeet (1996 film)

 Jeet is a 1996 Indian Hindi-language romantic action film written and directed by Raj Kanwar and produced by Sajid Nadiadwala under Nadiadwala Grandson Entertainment.
-The film stars Sunny Deol, Salman Khan, Karisma Kapoor, Tabu and Amrish Puri.
+The film stars Sunny Deol, Salman Khan, Karisma Kapoor, Tabu, and Amrish Puri.

 Released on 23 August 1996, Jeet was blockbuster at the box office.
 With a production budget of ₹5.6 crore, it earned ₹30.5 crore worldwide, becoming one of the highest-grossing Hindi films of 1996.
-The film was remade in Dhallywood as Laal Badshah (1999) featuring Manna, Sadika Parvin Popy and Rachana Banerjee and in Odia as Munna-A Love Story (2008) starring Anubhav Mohanty and Naina Das.
+The film was remade in Dhallywood as Laal Badshah (1999).

 Plot

 Kajal Sharma is the daughter of Professor Sidhant Sharma.
 On the other end of the spectrum, Karan is a criminal working for Gajraj Chaudhry.
 The film starts with Gajraj ordering Karan to kill a journalist for writing negative things about him, which Karan dutifully does - by chasing him outside and catches him inside a marketplace full of people (including Kajal and her father).
 Kajal's father reports the crime.
 Karan finds out and breaks into Kajal and Sidhant's home - presumably to kill Sidhant - and starts beating him up.
 In a desperate attempt to get him to stop, Kajal slaps Karan.
 They make eye contact, visibly entrancing him, and he leaves their home.

 Karan goes to Tulsi, a courtesan who is in love with Karan.
 There, it is shown that he is unable to forget Kajal, or more specifically, her eyes.
 Karan starts stalking Kajal, and she starts getting creeped out.
 One day, as Kajal is leaving the temple, he corners her.
 Kajal feels disgraced and lashes out at him, criticizing his behavior, and saying that he feels simply lust for her.
 Karan feels disgusted by this and leaves.

 Karan is shown to have a soft side when he saves a child - named Timepass - from being mistreated by customers at a bar.
 Being reminded of himself (in a flashback it is revealed Karan was an orphan and was forced into becoming a criminal), Karan decides to take the kid in, introducing himself to Timepass' friends and one of said friends give him food to eat.

 The next time we see Kajal, she and some other women are travelling by a Bus (including Karan and Timepass).
 They get harassed, and Karan gets off from the seat to save them in the nick of time.
 Kajal, after seeing his courage and helpful nature, starts to fall for Karan.
 She befriends Timepass, from whom she gets to know more about Karan.
 She approaches him with the help of Timepass, and starts to meet him regularly.
-She realizes that he's had a tough life and had gone down the wrong path.
+She realizes that he's had a tough life and had gone down the criminal path.
 With encouragement from Kajal, Karan leaves his criminal lifestyle behind to be with Kajal.
 When he tells Tulsi about him and Kajal, she is heartbroken but decides to remain his friend.